-- 1) U. S. Treasury Obligations: Bonds, notes or treasury bills of the United States; - 2) GSE Primary Agency Obligations: Government Sponsored Enterprises (GSEs) Non-convertible debt securities of the following federal government: Federal Home Loan Banks (FHLB); Federal National Mortgage Association (FNMA), the Federal Farm Credit Bureau (FFCB), and the Federal Home Loan Mortgage Corporation (FHLMC), - 3) GSE Secondary Agency Obligations: Any other obligations not listed as primary agency, that are guaranteed as to principal and interest by the United States or any of its agencies.
-They include, but are not limited to: Private Export Funding Corporation (PEFCO), Tennessee Valley Authority (TVA), Financing Corporation (FICO) and Federal Agricultural Mortgage Corporation, (Farmer Mac).
-Securities must be rated. - 4) Certificates of deposit and other evidences of deposit at state and federally chartered banks and savings and loan associations: Notwithstanding any other public or private act to the contrary, all investments made shall be secured by collateral in the same manner and under the same conditions as state deposits, or as provided in a collateral pool created; This includes: Negotiable and Non-Negotiable CD's, CDAR's and ICS money market offerings of state and federal banks. - 5) Repurchase Agreements: Obligations of the United States or its agencies under a repurchase agreement for a shorter time than the maturity date of the security itself if the market value of the security itself is more than the amount of funds invested; provided, that municipalities may invest in repurchase agreements only if the comptroller of the treasury or the comptroller's designee approves repurchase agreements as an authorized investment, and if such investments are made in accordance with procedures established by the state funding board; - 6) Local Government Investment Pool: Part of the State Pooled Investment Fund administered by the Tennessee Department of Treasury. - 7) Bankers' Acceptances: prime bankers' acceptances that are eligible for purchase by the federal reserve. - 8) Commercial Paper: Prime commercial paper that is rated at least A1 or equivalent by at least two (2) nationally recognized rating services; - 9) Municipal Debt Obligations of the City: The City's own bonds or notes issued in accordance with title 9, chapter 21. - 10) Investment in the instruments or any type of investment authorized pursuant to a municipality's charter that is of a type that is not included in this part shall require the following: - a.
+- 1) U. S. Treasury Obligations: Bonds, notes or treasury bills of the United States; - 2) GSE Primary Agency Obligations: Government Sponsored Enterprises (GSEs) Non-convertible debt securities of the following federal government: Federal Home Loan Banks (FHLB); Federal National Mortgage Association (FNMA), the Federal Farm Credit Bureau (FFCB). and the Federal Home Loan Mortgage Corporation (FHLMC), - 3) GSE Secondary Agency Obligations: Any other obligations not listed as primary agency, that are guaranteed as to principal and interest by the United States or any of its agencies.
+They include but are not limited to: Private Export Funding Corporation (PEFCO), Tennessee Valley Authority (TVA), Financing Corporation (FICO) and Federal Agricultural Mortgage Corporation, (Farmer Mac).
+Securities must be rated. - 4) Certificates of deposit and other evidences of deposit at state and federally chartered banks and savings and loan associations: Certificates of deposit, including negotiable and non-negotiable at state and federally chartered banks and savings and loan associations.
+Notwithstanding any other public or private act to the contrary, all investments made shall be secured by collateral in the same manner under the same conditions as state deposits, or as provided in a collateral pool created. - 5) Bank Deposits at state and federally chartered banks and savings and loan associations.
+Notwithstanding any other public or private act to the contrary, all investments made shall be secured by collateral in the same manner under the same conditions as state deposits, or as provided in a collateral pool created. - 6) Repurchase Agreements: Obligations of the United States or its agencies under a repurchase agreement for a shorter time than the maturity date of the security itself if the market value of the security itself is more than the amount of funds invested; provided, that municipalities may invest in repurchase agreements only if the comptroller of the treasury or the comptroller's designee approves repurchase agreements as an authorized investment, and if such investments are made in accordance with procedures established by the state funding board; - 7) Local Government Investment Pool: Part of the State Pooled Investment Fund administered by the Tennessee Department of Treasury. - 8) Bankers' Acceptances: prime bankers' acceptances that are eligible for purchase by the federal reserve.
+Required A1+ - 9) Money Market Mutual Funds: Institutional share class of money market mutual funds investing ONLY in government obligations and rated AAAm or equivalent by at least one nationally recognized rating agency (NSRSO).

+- 10) Commercial Paper: Prime commercial paper that is rated at least A1+ or equivalent by at least two (2) nationally recognized rating services; - 11) Municipal Debt Obligations of the City: The City's own bonds or notes issued in accordance with title 9, chapter 21. - 12) Investment in the instruments or any type of investment authorized pursuant to a municipality's charter that is of a type that is not included in this part shall require the following: - a.
 The municipality's legislative body must authorize the investment by ordinance; and - b.
 The legislative body must adopt a written enforceable investment policy by ordinance to govern the use of investments, with the policies being no less restrictive than those established by the state funding board to govern state investments in these types of instruments.

-Investment in instruments not allowable in the section are prohibited until the legislative body has adopted written policies to govern the use of the investments or an ordinance has been passed to authorize the investment
+Investment in instruments allowable in the section are prohibited until the legislative body has adopted written policies to govern the use of the investments or an ordinance has been passed to authorize the investment.